(Dianthus Barbatus 'Holborn Glory')

 Only a few left!

-Appleblossom Snapdragon is a annual flower that is native to the western Mediterranean region, but can be commonly found growing in gardens throughout the United States.
-At maturity, this plant reaches the height of 36” and features lance-shaped bright green leaves and large two lipped tubular soft pink flowers that resemble a closed mouth.
-This plant can be grown in a container, attracts bees, butterflies, and hummingbirds, is resistant to deer, tolerates drought and light frost, is used to make dyes, has aromatic properties, and is great as a cut flower!
+Appleblossom Snapdragon is an annual flower native to the western Mediterranean region but can be commonly found growing in gardens throughout the United States.
+At maturity, this plant reaches a height of 36” and features lance-shaped bright green leaves and large two-lipped tubular soft pink flowers that resemble a closed mouth.
+This plant can be grown in a container, attracts bees, butterflies, and hummingbirds, is resistant to deer, tolerates drought and light frost, is used to make dyes, has aromatic properties, and is used as a cut flower!

 (Salvia farinacea 'Blue')